Capital punishment in India

-Capital punishment in India is a legal penalty for some crimes under the country's main substantive penal legislation, the Indian Penal Code, as well as other laws.
-Executions are carried out by hanging as the primary method of execution as given under Section 354(5) of the Criminal Code of Procedure, 1973 is "Hanging by the neck until dead", and is awarded only in the 'rarest of cases'.
+Capital punishment in India is the highest legal penalty for crimes under the country's main substantive penal legislation, the Bharatiya Nyaya Sanhita (formerly Indian Penal Code), as well as other laws.
+Executions are carried out by hanging as the primary method of execution.
+The method of execution per Section 354(5) of the Code of Criminal Procedure, 1973 is "Hanging by the neck until dead", and the penalty is imposed only in the 'rarest of cases'.